joelhans/helmchart/README.md

 cluster using the [Helm](https://helm.sh) package manager.

-The chart installs a Netdata child pod on each node of a cluster, using a `Daemonset` if not disabled, and a Netdata parent pod on one node, using a `Deployment`.
+The chart installs a Netdata child pod on each node of a cluster, using a `Daemonset` if not disabled, and a Netdata parent pod on one node, using a `Statefulset`.
 The child pods function as headless collectors that collect and forward all the metrics to the parent pod.
 The parent pod uses persistent volumes to store metrics and alarms, handle alarm notifications, and provide the Netdata UI to view metrics using an ingress controller.